bkleinen/bkleinen.github.io/ss2014/info3/labs/lab-06.md

 # Assignment

+## Part 0:

+In the Order show, show the Associated Customer with its name rather than the ID - Test driven!

 ## Part 1: Creating Testdata

 You should never be attached to manually created test data living in your development or test database.
 Instead, you should have scripts that generate and re-generate this test data on demand.